-Living Well With Osteoarthritis
+Living Well With Arthritis

 Living with osteoarthritis can be challenging.
 Joints affected by osteoarthritis may feel achy, painful, or stiff.
 However, this diagnosis doesn’t mean giving up the lifestyle you love.
-We’ve got four strategies to help you keep arthritis from slowing you down.
-By incorporating these habits into your life, you will protect your joints, reduce discomfort, and improve your mobility.
+We have four tips on what helps arthritis pain to keep you from slowing down.

 Holding one position for too long increases the risk that your joints will stiffen up.
 Make it a rule to get up and stretch every 15 minutes, whether you are working at your computer, reading, or watching television.

 Organize your routine to minimize movements that are difficult.
 Keep your cooking and cleaning supplies within easy reach.
 You might find it helpful to have multiple sets of cleaning supplies.
 If you have multiple bathrooms, consider a separate cleaning kit for each bathroom.

 Pharmacies, medical supply stories, and online outlets stock all kinds of gadgets and devices that can make daily activities easier.
 Long-handled grippers are designed to help with gardening and reaching out-of-the-way items.
 Rubber grips can help you more easily operate faucets, pens, toothbrushes, and eating utensils.

 In the end, by incorporating some new habits into your life, and taking advantage of available resources, you can continue to enjoy daily life on your terms.
 For more information about keeping your joints healthy and maintaining your lifestyle with arthritis, consult with your physician.